SAP-samples/btp-secure-development/exercises/ex1/ex1.2/README.md

 ### 🪜 Step 2: Login as Alice (Support User)
 - ▶️ Action:
-  - Access SAP Build Work Zone and log in with alice.jones@bestrun.com
+  - Access SAP Build Work Zone and log in with alice.jones@bestrun.com.
-  - Locate a high-urgency incident assigned to Alice or unassigned.
+  - Locate a high-urgency incident assigned to Alice or unassigned or create a new one.
   - Confirm the urgency is set to "High" and the status is not closed.
   - Click "Edit" and try to set the status to "Closed" (status_code = 'C').
   - Save the changes.